LeoSudario/Devchallege/README.md

 Project Overview

 This project implements a responsive 3-column preview card component based on the provided design.
 The component adjusts to different screen sizes and includes hover states for interactive elements.

+index.html: The main HTML file where the card component is structured. styles.css: Contains the CSS styles for the component, including layout, colors, typography, and hover effects.